Meet Our Team

 Dorothy Afrifa-Tweneboah

-Meet Dorothy Afrifa-Tweneboah, our Social Media Manager.
+Meet Dorothy Afrifa-Tweneboah, our Social Media Officer.

 Dorothy is currently a Paralegal and pursuing her LLM (SQE1 & 2) at The University of Law, Sheffield, where she is delving into Business Law, Dispute Resolution, and the many fascinating facets of legal practice.
-Dorothy’s journey so far has been a mix of learning, growth, and building connections, whether through internships at law firms or serving as a student representative for the Sheffield Junior Lawyers Division.
+Her journey so far has been a mix of learning, growth, and building connections, whether through internships at law firms or serving as a student representative for the Sheffield Junior Lawyers Division.

 -